BigaMaster/BinaryTrees/README.md

 # BinaryTrees
-Simple Add and remove from binary trees
+Simple Add and Remove from binary trees
+Program written in c++